UN-OCHA/hid_profiles/linux/README-UBUNTU.md

 You may use the `docker exec` command to get a root shell on either container if you need to log in directly.
 The main server in the container will run as process ID 1, and when it terminates, so will the container.

-The following command will open a root shell on the main auth container, which fig will name `linux_profiles_1`.
+The following command will open a root shell on the main profile container, which fig will name `linux_profiles_1`.
 You can always get a list of running containers by running the `docker ps` command.

 ```
 docker exec -it linux_profiles_1 bash